threefoldfoundation/info_sdk/src/1_architecture/architecture_storage.md

 Dispersed storage is a very important building block for our autonomous grid, we store all data (blockchain databases included) by using this method.
 This underlying storage method will be presented in many different forms for developers and end-user protocols.

 Available today is an S3 interface based on the [min.io](https://min.io/) S3 interface.
-With the dispersed storage layer available you can build fast, robust and reliable storage and archiving solution.
+With the dispersed storage layer available you can build fast, robust and reliable storage and archiving solutions.
 Some example code and deployment schedules are shared in this manual

 ![](storage_architecture_0.png)